Adesewafunmi/Microsoft-Excel-Project/README.md

 ## Introduction
-This repository contains an Excel interactive dashboard showcasing visualization and insights of Bengo Manufaturing sales data for 2015-2017.The analysis was carried out to determine the trends and make data driven decisions to improve sales.
+This repository contains an Excel interactive dashboard showcasing visualization and insights of Bengo Manufaturing sales data for 2015-2017.The analysis was carried out to make data driven decisions to improve sales and also get insights for the company restructuring and lay off plans.
 ### Features
 This dashboard contains interactive charts and graphs.
 These interactive visuallizations allow users to gain valuable insights from the data.